-- are covered entirely by the stockings
+• are covered entirely by the stockings

-- are made of rubber, plastic or a similar suitable material

-- provide a reasonable degree of protection)
+- are made of rubber, plastic or a similar suitable material - provide a reasonable degree of protection)

-445 Colours
+Colours

 - (new) Robots must be mostly black or of dark grey color (i.e. RAL 7011 Iron Grey or darker) and non reflective.
 Robots may also be colored in aluminimum-like silver, grey or white but then their feet must be colored black.
 Any color used for the field (green, white) or colors similar to the opponent team's team markers must be avoided.
 Arms, legs and bodies of the robot must be of solid shape appearance. - (new) The robots must be marked with team markers.
-These markers are colored magenta (referred to as red) red for one team and cyan (referred to as blue) blue for the other team.
+These markers are colored red for one team and blue for the other team.
 Robot legs and arms must be covered by team markers.
 From each side of the robot, at least one team marker must be visible on both an arm and a leg.
-The marker must cover an area of at least 0.15 · H{top} × 0.05 · H{top} be at least 5 cm in height and as wide as the leg or arm of the robot as seen from that side.
-If both teams cannot agree, which team color to use, a coin will be flipped an hour 15 minutes prior to the game to assign the team colors. - (new) The robots of each team must be uniquely identifiable.
+The marker must cover an area of at least $0.15 \cdot H{top} \times 0.05 \cdot H{top}$ .
+If both teams cannot agree, which team color to use, a coin will be flipped an hour prior to the game to assign the team colors. - (new) The robots of each team must be uniquely identifiable.
 They must be marked with numbers or names.
 The goal keeper robot must be marked uniquely that it can be easily distinguished from the other robots of a team by the referees. - The two teams must wear colours that distinguish them from each other and also the referee and the assistant referees. - (suspended: Each goalkeeper must wear colours that distinguish him from the other players, the referee and the assistant referees)